apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ravens TE Mark Andrews (ankle) ruled out vs. Bengals**
+**IBM pulls ads from X as Musk amplifies antisemitism**

-You can read more about it [here](https://www.nfl.com/news/ravens-te-mark-andrews-ankle-questionable-to-return-vs-bengals).
+You can read more about it [here](https://www.washingtonpost.com/technology/2023/11/16/elon-musk-antisemitic-advertisers/).

 ## Requirements
 - Python 3.8